High School Curriculum

 Resource Rooms are staffed by a certified special education teacher, job coaches, and paraprofessional aides.

 Staff & Student

-All employees have clearances and attend numerous trainings.
+- All employees have clearances and attend training throughout the year.

 High School Locations